-Daemen College’s Policy on Policies is designed to establish a process for the development, issuance, revision, approval and maintenance of official College policies, with a consistent series of procedures and standard format.
-This Policy will provide practical direction to the broad range of College operating units.
+Daemen University’s Policy on Policies is designed to establish a process for the development, issuance, revision, approval and maintenance of official University policies, with a consistent series of procedures and standard format.
+This Policy will provide practical direction to the broad range of University operating units.

-Both existing and new policies shall be maintained in a Digital Archive that provides an on-line repository of all existing and superseded College policies, and displays current policies on a newly established Policies and Procedures Website.
-In tandem, these two requirements will facilitate the organization of and access to policies and procedures in “volumes” for students, faculty, staff, administrators, Trustees, and those considering Daemen College as their college of choice.
-All faculty, staff, administrators and college leaders shall be expected to follow the policy development processes set forth within this Policy on Policies, in drafting, revising, withdrawing, approving and promulgating College policies.
+Both existing and new policies shall be maintained in a Digital Archive that provides an on-line repository of all existing and superseded University policies, and displays current policies on a newly established Policies and Procedures Website.
+In tandem, these two requirements will facilitate the organization of and access to policies and procedures in “volumes” for students, faculty, staff, administrators, Trustees, and those considering Daemen University as their university of choice.
+All faculty, staff, administrators and university leaders shall be expected to follow the policy development processes set forth within this Policy on Policies, in drafting, revising, withdrawing, approving and promulgating University policies.

 A Policy Development Template to be used for proposing all policy changes or new policies is attached to this document as Appendix A.

-College-wide Policy: An official directive of broad and direct application across the spectrum of College Centers; operating and administrative units; and Departments and Offices on Daemen College’s campuses in Amherst, New York and Brooklyn, New York.
-The purpose of a College-wide policy is to instill uniform, consistent procedures and standards; ensure compliance with applicable local, State and Federal law and regulations; promote operational efficiencies and accepted best practices; and enhance the Mission and reduction of institutional risks to the College.
-Such policies normally have a broad scope of rules applying to all faculty, staff, students, and visitors to the College.
+University-wide Policy: An official directive of broad and direct application across the spectrum of University Centers; operating and administrative units; and Departments and Offices on Daemen University’s campuses in Amherst, New York and Brooklyn, New York.
+The purpose of a University-wide policy is to instill uniform, consistent procedures and standards; ensure compliance with applicable local, State and Federal law and regulations; promote operational efficiencies and accepted best practices; and enhance the Mission and reduction of institutional risks to the University.
+Such policies normally have a broad scope of rules applying to all faculty, staff, students, and visitors to the University.

-Administrative-Departmental Policy: A policy that applies primarily to an administrative unit or academic unit on campus that conducts the daily affairs of the College under the supervision of senior administrators, Department chairs, Divisional Deans, or other officers of the College.
+Administrative-Departmental Policy: A policy that applies primarily to an administrative unit or academic unit on campus that conducts the daily affairs of the University under the supervision of senior administrators, Department chairs, Divisional Deans, or other officers of the University.

 Notwithstanding the possible broad impact of such policies, these policies pertain primarily to matters within the exclusive function of a particular administrative or academic unit on campus.
 Examples of such units would include, but not be limited to, academic affairs and faculty with such policies promulgated through the Faculty Senate and published in the Faculty Handbook; policies affecting NCAA Division II student-athletes as set forth within the Athletics Policies and Procedures Manual; and various student affairs policies and procedures relevant to the Student Code of Conduct.

-Policy Procedure: Sets forth identified, established methods and requirements for the orderly implementation of a College-wide or Administrative-Departmental Policy.
+Policy Procedure: Sets forth identified, established methods and requirements for the orderly implementation of a University-wide or Administrative-Departmental Policy.

-Employees: Individuals who are compensated by the College, including faculty, staff, administrators, and work study students and any other personnel who meet the definition of employee under New York State or Federal law and are working at Daemen College, either full-time or part-time.
+Employees: Individuals who are compensated by the University, including faculty, staff, administrators, and work study students and any other personnel who meet the definition of employee under New York State or Federal law and are working at Daemen University, either full-time or part-time.

 Policy Author: An official or designated employee within a Department or Office who will take responsibility for the development of the content of a proposed policy and will be accountable for the sponsorship of the proposed policy throughout the policy development process set forth in this Policy on Policies.

-Responsible Office-Department: The College Office or Department responsible for developing and administering a policy, which includes dissemination of the policy, development of procedures where appropriate and timely revision of such policy.
+Responsible Office-Department: The University Office or Department responsible for developing and administering a policy, which includes dissemination of the policy, development of procedures where appropriate and timely revision of such policy.

 Once a policy has been developed and approved, the Policy Author or other Responsible Officer shall be designated by such Office or Department with the responsibility for the implementation of the policy; the reporting of the newly-approved policy to the Director of Web Communications for inclusion in the appropriate Volume on the Policy and Procedures Website and for incorporation into the Digital Archive of policies, as required under provisions of this Policy on Policies.

-Digital Archive of Policies and Procedures: The official digital repository for all existing, new, revised, and superseded policies of the College.
-This Digital Archive shall be maintained by the Director of Web Communications, with assistance from the Chief Information Officer and other appropriate staff and officials of the College.
+Digital Archive of Policies and Procedures: The official digital repository for all existing, new, revised, and superseded policies of the University.
+This Digital Archive shall be maintained by the Director of Web Communications, with assistance from the Chief Information Officer and other appropriate staff and officials of the University.

-Policy and Procedures Website: The official on-line policy website where the majority of College-wide and Administrative-Departmental policies shall be maintained in the appropriate “Volumes”, for ease of access and review by campus stakeholders.
-This website shall be maintained by the Director of Web Communications, with assistance from the Chief Information Officer and other appropriate staff and officials of the College.
+Policy and Procedures Website: The official on-line policy website where the majority of University-wide and Administrative-Departmental policies shall be maintained in the appropriate “Volumes”, for ease of access and review by campus stakeholders.
+This website shall be maintained by the Director of Web Communications, with assistance from the Chief Information Officer and other appropriate staff and officials of the University.

-Volumes: The thirteen (13) institutional policy categories by which the College policies are organized and made available for review on the Policies and Procedures Website.
+Volumes: The thirteen (13) institutional policy categories by which the University policies are organized and made available for review on the Policies and Procedures Website.

 III.
 Scope of this Policy:

-The format and procedures contained in this Policy on Policies shall also be applied to efforts to revise an existing College policy or withdraw a current College policy.
+The format and procedures contained in this Policy on Policies shall also be applied to efforts to revise an existing University policy or withdraw a current University policy.
 Any superseded policies shall be retained in the Digital Archive for no fewer than four (4) years after they are superseded by a new or revised policy.

-Only those College policies that are approved by the Board or a duly authorized committee of the Board, as authorized by the Daemen College Charter and/or Bylaws, can be applicable to the Board and/or its Trustee members.
+Only those University policies that are approved by the Board or a duly authorized committee of the Board, as authorized by the Daemen University Charter and/or Bylaws, can be applicable to the Board and/or its Trustee members.

-Nothing in this Policy on Policies limits or circumscribes in any way the powers or authority of the Board of Trustees or the President, as set forth in the Bylaws of the Board, to issue, amend, or revoke College-wide or Administrative-Departmental policies, if deemed necessary for the effective management and administration of the affairs of the College.
+Nothing in this Policy on Policies limits or circumscribes in any way the powers or authority of the Board of Trustees or the President, as set forth in the Bylaws of the Board, to issue, amend, or revoke University-wide or Administrative-Departmental policies, if deemed necessary for the effective management and administration of the affairs of the University.